-5 recipe make-overs to help drop your weight and lower cholesterol
+5 recipe make-overs to help you get into better shape and lower cholesterol

 Simple changes to ingredients and methods will make a huge difference to your weight and health right now and well into the future.

-- Get the flavour of sour cream with fewer kJ/cals and far less fat
+1. Get the flavour of sour cream with fewer kJ/cals and far less saturated fat

 - use plain or natural yoghurt to top vegetables, and stir into soups and sauces.
 Even the regular fat yoghurt prunes the saturated fat and kJ enormously when used in place of sour cream